2018-07-05%2B10.51.24.jpg

 I also enjoy working on collaborative projects, such as:

-- Moving Muses, an installation performance piece with the Norwegian Sculptor Marit Benthe Norheim
+- Moving Muses, an installation performance piece created with Norwegian Sculptor Marit Benthe Norheim and Performance Artist Sigrid Ørntoft.

-- Rosario's Barrio, The Melting Plot, and ¿Quién sabe quién soy?, ensemble pieces that I helped develop
+- Rosario's Barrio, The Melting Plot, and award-winning play, ¿Quién sabe quién soy?, written in collaboration with Teatro Latino de Minnesota.

 I'm proud to have had my work showcased by esteemed theater companies like Teatro de la Esperanza, Teatro del Pueblo, Pangea World Theater, the Playwrights' Center, and Teatro Latino de Minnesota.
 My ultimate goal as a playwright is to push the boundaries of traditional theater and make it more inclusive and representative of our diverse society.